 Accounting is the means by which a company or organization communicates its financial information.
-It is why many call it the "language of business."
+It is for this reason many call it the "language of business."
 Individuals who are fluent in this language are a very valuable commodity in the business world which is perhaps why accounting is one of the most popular majors among college students.
-An accounting major, whether he or she earns an associate, a bachelor's degree or a more advanced degree has a variety of career options from which to choose after graduation.
+An accounting major, whether he or she earns an associate, bachelor's, or more advanced degree, has a variety of career options from which to choose after graduation.

-This field of study includes financial accounting—the reporting of an organization's financial information—and managerial accounting—the use of that data to measure the entity's performance and inform decisions about future plans and controls.
+Studying accounting includes learning about financial accounting—the reporting of an organization's financial information—and managerial accounting—the use of that data to measure the entity's performance and inform decisions about its future and controls.
 An accounting major learns how companies' and other organizations' financial records are prepared and maintained.
 He or she studies taxation, auditing, and financial reporting.

 Associate Degree Courses